-Constructed Garment Fashion Revue: Saturday, July 9 8:00 AM Buymanship Fashion Revue: Saturday, July 9 9:00 AM Public Fashion Revue: Saturday, July 9 1:30 PM Location for Public Revue: TBD Check-in at Fair for display: Thursday, July 14 6:00 - 9:00 PM
+Constructed Garment Fashion Revue:

+Buymanship Fashion Revue:

+Public Fashion Revue:

+Location for Public Revue: TBD Check-in at Fair for display:

-Co-Superintendents: Sarah Cope, Joanna Hadley, Carla Varner Assistant Superintendents: Elena Soto, Juliana Soto, Paula Soto
+Assistant Superintendents:

 - 1. Modeling scripts must accompany pre-entry.
 Scripts will be filled out using an online form provided with pre-entry information. - 2.
-The garment(s) must have been made or purchased in the current 4-H year. - 3.
+The garment(s) must have been made or purchased in the current 4-H year.
+Duplicate Rule - 3.
 Three classes for Fashion Revue.
 4-Hers may exhibit in all three classes, if enrolled in respective area. - a.
 Constructed Garments Revue - b.
 Buymanship Revue - c.
 COUNTY COMPETITION ONLY: Recycled Garment Revue - 4.
 Individual judging times will be scheduled closer to the date of event and you are required to appear for your scheduled time. - 5.
 THOSE PARTICIPATING IN THE JUDGING OF THE FASHION REVUE MUST PARTICIPATE IN THE PUBLIC FASHION REVUE. - 6.
 AWARDS: No prize money will be paid in the Fashion Revue Division for classes 261-266.
+No "prize" money is given.
 The judges shall designate a Grand Champion and a Reserve Grand Champion in the Junior, Intermediate, and Senior divisions of the clothing construction fashion revue phases, the female buymanship phases and the male buymanship phases. - 7.
-The following garments modeled in Fashion Revue judging are also required to be exhibited at the Fair: all constructed garments, 1 buymanship outfit per 4-H'er, all Grand and Reserve Grand Champion outfits.
+The following garments modeled in Fashion Revue judging are also required to be exhibited at the Fair and checked in at their respective times: all constructed garments, 1 buymanship outfit per 4-H'er, all Grand and Reserve Grand Champion outfits.